What keeps you up at night about your business?

-It’s no secret that new car dealerships have more money to blow than independents.
-This fact makes it all the more important for small and mid-sized dealerships make data-driven decisions.
+It’s no secret that franchise dealers have more money to blow than used car stores.
+This fact makes it all the more important for small and mid-sized dealerships to use the right tech.

 5. Stay Compliant

-This final point may seem obvious, but it is amazing how many dealerships risk non-compliance every day.
+This final point may seem obvious, but it’s incredible how many dealerships risk non-compliance every day.
 Facing litigation could be a death sentence for a small dealership.
 The smaller you are, the more important it is to make sure everything you do is up to code.

 Customer communication is where many dealerships get into trouble.
 New TCPA compliance guidelines are cracking down on spam from businesses, and this includes text messages.

 As a dealership, if you don’t get expressed consent from a customer to text them, you are violating TCPA guidelines.
-Moreover, you must also give customers an “opt-out” choice so they can stop receiving your messages at any time.
+You also have to give customers an “opt-out” option so they can stop receiving your messages at any time.